Commerce and Kinship

 Street names in Singapore

 Street names in Singapore have many different origins, reflecting the history of how the city and its landscape have developed.
-Several streets (see map; download: kml/kmz) have been named after members of Seah Eu Chin's family.
+Several streets, as shown in the map (download: kml/kmz), have been named after members of Seah Eu Chin’s family.